dhrutigandhi05/NewsGuard/README.md

 ## Features

 - Preprocess text by removing non-letters, lowercasing, filtering out stopwords and applying Porter stemming
-- Convert cleaned text into TF-IDF vectors
 - Train a logistic regression classifier on a labeled news dataset
 - Interactive Streamlit UI for live “REAL” or “FAKE” predictions